skyflowapi/skyflow-react-js/README.md

 ## Update Skyflow Elements Properties

-You can Update Skyflow Elements’ properties dynamically.
-You can use React’s `useState` hook to dynamically update the properties of Skyflow Elements.
+You can dynamically update Skyflow Elements’ properties dynamically by using React’s `useState` hook.
 You can maintain the element properties via React state and update them at runtime as and when required.
-Skyflow React SDK provides the following elements:
+Skyflow's React SDK provides the following elements:
 - Collect Elements
 - Reveal Elements
 - Composable Elements